bayasdev/nvidia-gpu-off/README.md

 In my laptop this was the output:

+    01:00.0 VGA compatible controller: NVIDIA Corporation GP106M [GeForce GTX 1060 Mobile] 01:00.1 Audio device: NVIDIA Corporation GP106 High Definition Audio Controller

-As you can see `placeholder` belongs to the GPU itself and `placeholder` to the GPU's audio chipset, let's take note of those PCI busses.
+As you can see `01:00.0` belongs to the GPU itself and `01:00.1` to the GPU's audio chipset, let's take note of those PCI busses.

 ### 3.1) Install `acpi-call-dkms`